 19 years ago, Charles Petersheim left NYC for the tumbleweed towns of Western Sullivan County.
-Inspired by the wind-swept prairie farmhouses and easily understood American Architecture that were found around the county, and somewhat conscious of the fact that the families he witnessed purchasing and then maintaining fixer uppers and this old house, he embarked on his first new old farmhouse in 2002.
+Inspired by the wind-swept prairie farmhouses and easily understood American Architecture that were found around the county, and somewhat conscious of the fact that the families he witnessed purchasing and then maintaining fixer uppers and this old house perhaps did not fully understand what they were signing up for, he embarked on his first new old farmhouse in 2002.
 It took a while to build and complete.
 It's still there - owned until recently by the same family that bought it 18 years ago.
 A little more windswept, and very well-loved.

 That was nearly 250 homes ago.
 During that time, we've expanded our new homes into Ulster County and Dutchess County, improving their real estate options as well.
 We've also developed a wide range of home styles, from our beloved farmhouses, to our well-received cottages, our not-too-dwell mid-century modern ranch homes, barns, mini-homes and other interesting architecture inspired by the Catskills.